-Lots of people have been asking about the new Delmarva Health Pavilion in Millsboro.
-Construction is moving along and tenants are signing on – everything’s on track for a grand opening in several months (we’re now expecting an early spring opening).
+It’s official!
+The Delmarva Health Pavilion will be opening in August 2014, and we are looking forward to it and making plans for a grand opening celebration.
 There will be several different types of providers there, including a primary care office (information about that office, including a phone number, at the end of the article if you need a new doc).
 To find out about jobs at the new complex, visit PRMC’s careers page.
 In the meantime, here’s some background on the project.
 This article appears in the May issue of PRMC’s HealthFocus magazine.

 J.C.
 Nichols.
 You may not know the name, but you have almost certainly enjoyed his Americana contribution.
 Mr. Nichols, in 1922, opened the Country Club Plaza in Kansas City, Missouri, largely accepted as the birthplace of the U.S. shopping center.
 Build it where it’s needed most, make it easy for people to get nearly everything they could require in one convenient location, and they will come.
 And we continue to.

 It’s a blueprint for business not lost on healthcare leaders like Peninsula Regional Medical Center.
 Opening this summer is PRMC’s Delmarva Health Pavilion at Millsboro, an underserved area with a growing demand for family medicine and specialty healthcare services.